-Mowat has been named the Mid-American Conference Coach of the Year twice in the past six seasons, claiming the honor in 2010 and 2013.
+Mowat has been named the Mid-American Conference Coach of the Year twice, claiming the honor in 2010 and 2013.

-She has led the Cardinals to 14 tournament titles during her tenure, including a program record-matching four victories during the 2012-13 season.
+She has led the Cardinals to 15 tournament titles during her tenure, including a program record-tying four victories during the 2012-13 season.
 Her 2007-08 team also won four tournaments, while her 2008-09 squad won three times.

-Mowat has guided Ball Sate to top-3 finishes at the MAC Championships in three of the past six years, including runner-up showings in 2010 and 2012.
+Mowat has twice guided Ball Sate to runner-up finishes at the MAC Championships -- 2010 and 2012.
 The second-place finish in 2010 was the first ever for the Cardinals at the MAC Championships and came in the same year Mowat became the program's first league coach of the year.

 Ball State's Jenna Hague won the individual title at the 2012 conference championships, joining Katie Sundberg from 2005 as Mowat-coached players to win MAC individual medalist honors.